Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Composition on weighted functions and superposition operators

-and from this the assertion follows immediately since $\noma{\rest{\Phi}{V + \Ball[\SY]{0}{r} } } < \infty$ by \refer{bed:Abb_in_BC^0}. \end{proof} \paragraph{Real analytic maps} The two previous lemmas would allow us to state the desired result concerning covariant composition, but only for complex analytic maps.
-There are examples of real analytic maps for which the assertion of \refer{lem:Cauchy-Abschaetzung_Potenzreihen} is wrong.
-We define a class of real analytic maps that is suited to our need. \begin{lem} Let $\SX$ and $\SY$ be real normed spaces, $\UF \subseteq \SX$ an open nonempty set, $k \in \cl{\N}$ and $\GewFunk \subseteq \cl{\R}^{\UF}$.
+The two previous lemmas would allow us to state the desired result concerning covariant composition, but only for complex analytic maps.
+There are examples of real analytic maps for which the assertion of \refer{lem:analyt-Abb_lokal-BCinf_wenn_lokal-BC0} is wrong.
+We define a class of real analytic maps that is suited to our need.
+Before that, we state the following small result concerning complexifications. \begin{lem} Let $\SX$ and $\SY$ be real normed spaces, $\UF \subseteq \SX$ an open nonempty set, $k \in \cl{\N}$ and $\GewFunk \subseteq \cl{\R}^{\UF}$.
 Further let $\iota : \SY \to \SY_\C$ denote the canonical inclusion into $\SY_\C$. \begin{enumerate} \item Then $\CcF{\UF}{\SY_\C}{k}$ is the complexification of $\CcF{\UF}{\SY}{k}$, and the canonical inclusion map is given by

 \item Let $\VF \subseteq \SY$ be an open nonempty set and $\widetilde{\VF} \subseteq \SY_\C$ an open neighborhood of $\iota(\VF)$ such that

 Then